-X Window System, often referred to merely as X, is really old.
-First originating in 1984, it ended up being the default windowing system for most UNIX-like operating systems, including Linux.
+X Window System, often referred to merely as X, is old.
+First originating in 1984, it was the default windowing system for most UNIX-like operating systems, including Linux.

 If it’s not obvious, it’s implicit in the design of X11 that the application and the display don’t have to be on the same computer.
-At the time X was developed, it was very common that the X server would run on a workstation and the users would run applications on a remote computer with more processing power.
+When X was developed, it was widespread that the X server would run on a workstation, and the users would run applications on a remote computer with more processing power.

 X11 is a network protocol.
 It describes how messages are exchanged between a client (application) and the display (server).
-These messages typically carry primitive drawing commands like “draw a box”, “write these character at this position”, “the left mouse button has been clicked”, etc.
+These messages typically carry primitive drawing commands like “draw a box,” “write these characters at this position,” “the left mouse button has been clicked,” etc.

 Wayland, the Next-generation Display Server

 In Wayland, the compositor is the display server.
-Compositor, is a window manager that provides applications with an off-screen buffer for each window.
+The compositor is a window manager that provides applications with an off-screen buffer for each window.
 The window manager composites the window buffers into an image representing the screen and writes the result into the display memory.

-The Wayland protocol lets the compositor send the input events directly to the clients and lets the client send the damage event directly to the compositor.
+The Wayland protocol lets the compositor send the input events directly to the clients and enables the client to send the damage event directly to the compositor.

-As in the X case, when the client receives the event it updates the user interface (UI) in response.
-But, in the Wayland rendering happens in the client, and the client just sends a request to the compositor to indicate the region that was updated.
+As in the X case, when the client receives the event, it updates the user interface (UI).
+But in the Wayland rendering happens in the client, so the client sends a request to the compositor to indicate the region that was updated.

-Wayland’s main advantage over X is that it is starting from scratch.
+Wayland’s main advantage over X is that it starts from scratch.
 One of the main reasons for X’s complexity is that, over the years, its role has changed.
 As a result, today, X11 acts largely as “a really terrible” communications protocol between the client and the window manager.

 X cannot last and Wayland, in many ways, is an improvement.
-But for now the vast majority of native applications that exist were written for Xorg.
+But for now, the vast majority of native applications were written for Xorg.
 Until those apps are all ported, Xorg needs to be maintained.
 Wayland is not very stable yet, compared to Xorg.